saezlab/pypath/README.rst

 --------

 **pypath** includes data and predefined format descriptions for more than 25 high quality, literature curated databases.
-The inut formats are defined in the ``data_formats`` module.
+The input formats are defined in the ``data_formats`` module.
 For some resources data downloaded on the fly, where it is not possible, data is redistributed with the module.
 Descriptions and comprehensive information about the resources is available in the